leouieda/website/talks/geophysics-oss.md

 # About

-This is talk I've been working on and tweaking over a few months now.
-It's about my path through geophysics and open-source software, how it's shaped my research and teaching, what I see as the future of this area (with some tips for informing yourself on current software best practices), and some of the exciting research we're doing at the [Computer-Oriented Geoscience Lab](https://www.compgeolab.org/).
+This is a talk I've been working on and tweaking over a few months now.
+It's about my path through geophysics and open-source software, how it's shaped my research and teaching, what I see as the future of this area (with some tips for informing yourself on current software best practices), and some of the research we're doing at the [Computer-Oriented Geoscience Lab](https://www.compgeolab.org/).

 The slides were made with